ewfx/aidel-ainception/README.md

 ---

 ## 🎯 Introduction
 AI based Entity Intelligence and Risk Scoring.
-Develop a sophisticated generative ai/ml powered system that automates the research and evidence-gathering process for identifying verifying and risk scoring entites from complex mulit source transaction data.
+Develop a sophisticated generative ai/ml powered system that automates the research and evidence-gathering process for identifying verifying and risk scoring entites from complex multi source transaction data.
 ## 🎥 Demo
 📹 [Video Demo](#) was attached in the Artifacts